dotaitch/merrychristmas/README.md

 ## Usage

 You can make `ChristmasTree` objects with these arguments.
-- size : The height of tree
+- size : The height of tree.
+Default value is 3.
-- margin_left : The margin of left side
+- margin_left : The margin of left side.
+Default value is 10.
-- margin_topbottom : The margin of top and bottom sides
+- margin_topbottom : The margin of top and bottom sides.
+Default value is 5.
-- time : Time the tree changes (second)
+- time : Time the tree changes (second).
+Default value is 1.

 ```python
 >>> from merrychristmas import ChristmasTree